Environmental science and sustainability identifies solutions

 Cornell College’s environmental science and sustainability major is a natural science-based curriculum grounded in understanding the origins, implications, and solutions to environmental issues.
 This major prepares you for work in fields such as environmental consulting, sustainability coordination, and natural resource management.
-Required courses in data analysis (statistics and Geographic Information Systems) develops highly saleable skills sought by many employers and graduate programs.
+Required courses in data analysis (statistics and Geographic Information Systems) develop the skills sought by many employers and graduate programs.

 “Over the last century, the world has been transformed.
 The population rose exponentially, standards of living skyrocketed, and technological advances allowed global societies to become increasingly interconnected.
 These changes were fueled by the unprecedented use or pollution of environmental resources such as groundwater, fisheries, soils, forests, the atmosphere, hydrocarbons, and mineral deposits.
 Now in the 21st century, we must find a way for a still-expanding population to live sustainably: to address environmental problems decades in the making as well as those that are newly developing.
 Our environmental science and sustainability curriculum aims to train students in the interconnectedness of environmental problems and provide them the scientific background necessary to solve them.” -Professor of Geology Rhawn Denniston